tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
-`req_options` | (Optional) You can pass in a request object to specify a high resolution image.
-By default, the image will be in low resolution.
+`req_options` | (Optional) You can pass in request options to specify the image resolution and the maxage of the cached view image on server.
+By default, the image will be in low resolution and cached for 240 minutes.
 You can also specify view filters to be applied when the image is generated.
 See [ImageRequestOptions class](#imagerequestoptions-class) for more details.

 **Exceptions**